 If you put batteries for instance into a flashlight it lights up.
 But that will only happen if you turn on the switch.
 This is called: closing the circuit.

-The batteries in a circuit are called current source.
-There are other current sources like power adaptor, generator or solar cells.
+The batteries in the circuit are called current source.
+There are other current sources like power adaptors, generators or solar cells.

 Current and voltage?
 What’s that?

 Well, that is a very good question and not so easy to explain.
 Let’s compare electricity with a water pipe.
 The water in the pipe is under pressure.
 The more pressure in the pipe, the more powerful water squirts out of the faucet.
 If there wouldn’t be any pressure, no water would flow.
 The amount of water is like the electrical current, the pressure is the voltage.